OpenDSA/OpenDSA-stable/RST/en/Glossary.rst

       data structure, and finding a specified data item.

    best case
-      In algorithm analysis, the problem instance from among all problem instances for a given input size :math:`n` that has least cost.
+      In algorithm analysis, the :term:`problem instance` from among all problem instances for a given input size :math:`n` that has least cost.
 Note that the best case is **not** when :math:`n` is small, since we are referring to the best from a class of inputs (i.e, those inputs of size :math:`n`).